wsb-jstk/sample-jwt/README.md

 # Uproszczony schemat

-* Authentification - who am I? np.
+* Authentication - who am I? np.
 Jan Kowalski
-* Autorization - what can I do? np. uprawnienia do zapisu
+* Authorization - what can I do? np. uprawnienia do zapisu

 ```
 System A  -> request -> System B